josefadamcik/josefadamcik.cz/_posts/2020-02-25-let-me-introduce-you-sofle-keyboard-split-keyboard-based-on-lily58.md

 - They are split keyboards.
 - They use [QMK firmware][qmk_firmware].
 If you check their firmware you can see they are copying the custom firmware parts from each other.
 More about this later.
 - They don't have a microcontroller on the PCB directly but they rather use a board with ATmega32U4 microcontroller originally made by [SparkFun and called Pro Micro][promicroorig].
-Cheaper clones are available from AliExpress (and similar).
+Cheap clones are available from AliExpress (and similar).
 This makes PCBs and assembly simpler and also allows to use pin sockets for microcontroller so it's not permanently soldered to the PCB giving an option to remove Pro Micros and use them in another iteration of the design.
 - Each keyboard uses 2 Pro Micros.
 They communicate with each other through a TRRS cable (a cable with audio jack connectors).
 They can either communicate via serial[^2] or via I2C[^3].
-One of them is called "master", it's connected to USB and al the decisions are made there[^4].
+One of them is called "master", it's connected to USB and all the decisions are made there[^4].
 The other one is called "slave" and only scans the matrix and informs the master about what is pressed.
 - The same PCB can be used for both sides.
-Just flip one of them and solder components on the other side.
-When you manufacture 10 PCBs of the same design you can have 5 keyboards.
-Or two and a half for 5 PCBs which is common minimal quantity.
+Just flip one of them and solder components to the other side.
+If you manufacture 10 PCBs of the same design you could make 5 keyboards.
+Or two and a half for 5 PCBs (which is common minimal quantity).
 This approach reduces cost.
 - They have support for OLED displays connected via I2C.
 Usually, they can display a keyboard's logo and some debugging info.
 The displays are always optional.
 - There are design files for a sandwich case available, usually from laser-cut acrylic.
 The sandwich case consists of a bottom plate and a top plate.
 Some stand-offs and screws are used to sandwich plates around the PCB.
 This is a very nice option if you have access to a laser cutter.
 It's also possible to find a laser-cutting service online.
 - Usually, there's another option for a sandwich case where the plates are made using standard PCB manufacturing process which may be cheaper than laser-cut acrylic.
 For me, it worked for both Corne and SofleKeyboard very well.
 But there [can be problems][manufacturingproblems].